rafaeldevvv/snake-game/README.md

 ### Virtual Controls

-These are implemented in the HTML itself
+These are implemented in the HTML itself and have custom attributes to help with the JavaScript code:

 ```html
 <div id="virtual-controls" class="touch-screen-devices">